eduardodfran/basta_dental/REQUIRED.md

 - it should have light mode and dark mode
-- UI is a priority, make sure it has an great and impressive ui with different colors
+- UI/UX is a priority, make sure it has an great and impressive ui with different colors